Protect Yourself from Wix Phishing Scams: A Personal Message from Lola

 Steps to Report a Wix Phishing Scam

-If you ever receive a suspicious email or message claiming to be me or another trusted professional:
+If you ever receive a suspicious email or message claiming to be me or another trusted professional, follow these steps:

 Do not click links or reply.